Feng-CA/basketball_team_organiser/README.md

 ### Features
 - player substitution
 This feature allows the user to use a subsitution player to replace the existing player.
-Firstly user can  remove the player who can not come from the team list and then add the substitution to the team list.
-So we can keep 15 players in order to divide evenly into 3 squads.
+Firstly the user can remove the existing player from the team list by applying name validation conditional control and then add the substitution player to the team list by applying another conditioanl control to avoid duplicate name.
+So this feature can maintain 15 players in the name list for the activity day.

 - random squads
 The user can randomly divide 15 players into 3 squads to play game.
-Each squad should have 5 players.
-These feature can also help user to decide the first and second squad will start the game on the floor.
+Each squad will have 5 players.
+These feature can also help user to decide the first and second squad randomly generated will start the game on the floor.
 The third squad will be the ratation on the bench.

 - ball possession
-The use the coin flip game to decide which squard on the floor wins the ball possession.
+This application uses the coin flip game to decide which squard on the floor wins the ball possession.
 The winner of the guess will get the ball for his squard.
 Firstly the user gets two representives respectively from the two squads who will play on the floor.
 They can only choose one side of the coin either heads or tails.
 Then the application will randomly choose heads or tails compared to the player's guess.
-If one player guess is same as the game result.
+If one player guess is same as the game random result.
 His squad wins the ball possession on the floor.
-The game can start now.
+In addition, the user can use this feature when a dispute emerged during the game.

-- save and create new team list
+- save and exit
-    - The user can choose whether needs to save the substitution player before exit.
+    - The user has an option to save the substitution player in the name list before exit.

+- create a new team list from command line interface
-    - The user can also create a new team list and save it to the data folder.
+    - The user can also create a new team list from command line interface, add 15 names to the new list by applying conditional control to avoid duplicate name then autosave it to the data folder.

 ## R7.
 Develop an outline of the user interaction and experience for the application.
 Your outline must include: